 My Dads passing really rocked me.
 It made me question everything.
 My own mortality.
 The purpose of my work.
 My purpose.
 What am I here for?
 Am I wasting my precious time in this life?
 Who am I?
 Everything.

 Over the next 6 years:

 - I bought and moved into a new house

-- I took on another 30 year mortgage
+- I took on a 2nd 30 year mortgage

 - I experienced all of my co-workers being made redundant